Welcome to The Garden House

 There is a small charge for a cot in The Cottage.

-As a very small business we do not have credit card facilities.
-There are ATMs in the village.
+We do not have credit card facilities but there are ATMs in the village.

 We hope to see you at The Garden House.